Grip on Software

 We focus on determining whether the developers reach all of their goals completely within the allotted time, through the use of various machine learning algorithms which learn from past sprints and provide an indication of the risk.
 We also estimate the effort required to undertake the user stories and other goals at hand.
 This allows us to find what kinds of properties are relevant to reaching the goals with more certainty.

 Detailed information regarding the predictions of upcoming sprints are provided in an overview dashboard, through the use of information visualizations.
-The data set used for training, testing and validating the models that provide the risk classification and estimations based on similar sprints are also made available for further scientific inquiry.
+The data set used for training, testing and validating the models that provide the risk classification and estimations based on similar sprints is also made available as an open data set with accompanying documentation for further scientific inquiry.

 Visualization